Fry's Chocolate Cream

 Fry's Chocolate Cream is a chocolate bar developed by J. S. Fry & Sons and currently manufactured by Cadbury.
-Launched in 1866—nineteen years after Fry's created the first moulded, solid chocolate eating bar (in 1847)— Fry's Chocolate Cream is the first mass-produced combination candy bar and is the world's oldest chocolate bar brand.
+Launched in 1866—nineteen years after Fry's created the first moulded, solid chocolate eating bar (in 1847)—Fry's Chocolate Cream is the first mass-produced combination bar and is the world's oldest chocolate bar brand.

 Technically considered a combination bar because it combines chocolate with other ingredients, the original Fry's Chocolate Cream chocolate bar consisted of a plain fondant centre enrobed in plain chocolate.
-Variants include Peppermint Cream, Orange Cream, Raspberry Cream and Strawberry Cream.
+Variants include Peppermint Cream and Orange Cream.

-In the 1960s, Fry's Chocolate Cream was advertised on British television by the model George Lazenby who became famous as 'The Big Fry' man—the commercials rivalled Cadbury Milk Tray advertised by the 'Milk Tray Man'—a role which saw Lazenby catch the attention of the James Bond producers.
+In the 1960s, Fry's Chocolate Cream was advertised on British television by the model George Lazenby who became famous as "The Big Fry" man—the ads rivalled Cadbury Milk Tray advertised by the "Milk Tray Man"—a role which saw Lazenby catch the attention of the James Bond producers.

 History

 Fry's Chocolate Cream was first produced in 1866 and is considered the direct descendant of Fry's Cream Stick produced in 1853, which was probably inspired by French chocolates; similar chocolats à la crème made with fondant were sold by chocolatiers at the time.
 The Cream Stick was the first industrialised and affordable chocolate bar.
 In 1875, Fry's Chocolate Cream was remoulded to the shape it still has today.
 During production, it once exceeded half a million units per day and the foil wrapping and label would appear in 1925.
 The Orange Cream and Peppermint Cream, followed by Fry's Five Centre, were introduced in 1934.

 In the Second World War, British bomber crews in the RAF Bomber Command were regularly issued with Fry's Chocolate Creams before missions.

-In 2022, the original milk-free recipe was abandoned and skimmed milk powder was introduced as an ingredient.
+In 2022, skimmed milk powder was added to the list of ingredients due to trace residue left on manufacturing equipment.
+Cadbury UK clarified that there had been no change to the recipe.